MileHacker Logo

 • Personal space is less defined in crowded areas.

-• Maintaining looking someone in the eye is acceptable; prolonged direct contact may be different.
+• Maintaining eye contact is acceptable; prolonged direct contact may be different.

 • Approach haggling with a friendly demeanor.